raylutz/daffodil/README.md

 Pydf can work well with Pandas and Numpy when number crunching and array-based operations are needed.

-Pydf is pure python and requires no other packages to be installed.
+Pydf is pure python and can be run with no other packages installed.
 If Pandas is not used, start up time is improved dramatically.
 This can be very important in cloud-based parallel processing where every millsecond is billed.
 If conversions to or from Pandas is not required, then that package is not needed.

 ## Memory Footprint

 A Pydf object is about 1/3 the size of lod (list of dict) because the column names are not repeated.
-However it takes about 4x more memory than pandas dataframe and 10x more memory than single numpy array.
+However it takes about 4x more memory than a minimal Pandas dataframe and 10x more memory than single numpy array.
+Yet, sometimes Pandas will be much larger when strings are included in the data.

 Thus, Pydf is a compromise.
-It is not as wasteful as commonly used list-of-dict for such tables, and is a good choice when rapid appends, inserts, and other mutation is required.
+It is not as wasteful as commonly used list-of-dict for such tables, and is a good choice when rapid appends, inserts, row-based operations, and other mutation is required.

-When Pandas has mixed data types, it can be much larger than a Pydf equivalent.

-It is recommended to use Pydf when processing data row-by-row and with data that does not fit the uniform-grid of uniform data, such as for general records with many different types.
-For number crunching, use Numpy.

 ## Supports incremental appends